fnds/fnds.github.io/quotes.md

+I Don't Have Enough Faith to Be an Atheist.
+-- Norman L. Geisler

 In my humdrum life, the daily battle hasn’t been good versus evil.
 It’s hardly so epic.
 Most days, my real battle is doing good versus doing nothing.
 -- Deirdre Sullivan